Public Health Hiring Trends

 The U.S. clinical trials market reached $43.45 billion in 2025 and is projected to grow to $131.55 billion globally by 2031, driven by cell and gene therapy, precision medicine, and pharmaceutical expansion.
 The OSPH M.S.C.I. program and Ph.D. – Clinical Investigation concentration serve physician-scientists, nurses, pharmacists, and dentists entering or advancing in this field.

-Computer and information systems managers, the occupation category covering many M.S.H.I. career paths, are projected to grow +17% from 2024 to 2034, with a median salary of $175,570.
-The Dallas-Fort Worth (DFW) market has 90+ hospitals across Baylor Scott & White, Texas Health Resources, Medical City Healthcare (HCA), Methodist Health, and Children's Health, one of the strongest informatics job markets in the country.
+Computer and information systems managers, the occupation category covering many M.S.H.I. career paths, are projected to grow +17% from 2024 to 2034.
+Health informatics is one of the strongest segments of the Dallas-Fort Worth healthcare job market.

 Sources